Sex workers fear OnlyFans decision to ban explicit content will push them further into the shadows

 “You could see where the platform’s head was,” the Bergen County, N.J., resident told The Washington Post. “[OnlyFans] used the traffic of sex workers to add valuation to their company.
 That means they’re either looking for more funding to expand or they’re looking to inflate their value so they can sell and profit.”

-The thirty-something who advocates for sex workers’ rights with the New Jersey Red Umbrella Alliance said her OnlyFans suspicions proved to be prescient when the company announced Thursday it would no longer allow sexually explicit content beginning Oct.
-1, marking a major shift for the site bolstered by sex workers and setting off financial concern for creators dependent upon the platform for income.
+The 30-something, who advocates for sex workers rights with the New Jersey Red Umbrella Alliance, said her suspicions about OnlyFans proved to be prescient when the company announced Thursday it would no longer allow sexually explicit content, beginning Oct.
+1 — marking a major shift for a site bolstered by sex workers and setting off financial concerns among creators dependent on the platform for income.

 “In order to ensure the long-term sustainability of the platform, and to continue to host an inclusive community of creators and fans, we must evolve our content guidelines,” the company said in a statement.
 “Creators will continue to be allowed to post content containing nudity as long as it is consistent with our Acceptable Use Policy.”